vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/path.md

 title: Blog Page Path
 icon: link
 category:
-  - blog
+  - Blog
 tag:
-  - blog
+  - Blog
-  - path
+  - Path
 ---

 You can control the path of each page in the blog through `themeConfig.plugins.blog`.